WesleyBatista/AndroidNotificationListener/README.md

 ![](https://github.com/PavieOlivier/AndroidNotificationListener/blob/master/Image/notif.png?raw=true)

-This plugin ( only availaible on Android due to iOS restrictions ) will allow you to listen to any incoming notifications on an Android device running on Android APi level 21 or more
+This plugin ( only availaible on Android due to iOS restrictions ) will allow you to listen to any incoming notifications on an Android device running on Android APi level 21 or more .
+In another word you can read notifications coming from all the installed applications with deep details

-**Note:** This pluggin is a Fork of the original plugin made by [Cachet](https://pub.dev/packages/notifications) which has some bugs causing frequent crashes and is missing features and details, so I fixed it and added more features
+**Note:** This pluggin is a Fork of the original plugin made by [Cachet](https://pub.dev/packages/notifications) which has some bugs causing frequent crashes and is missing features and details, so I fixed it and added more features :)

 ## Features
 Here are the details you will get from a notification